Dixieboy76/tech_hub/README.md

 # tech_hub
-Tech Hub helps service technicians manage jobs, customers, and schedules in one powerful platform.
+Flask Tech Hub App for service technicians manage jobs, customers, and schedules in one powerful platform.